shoubhikraj/xtb-win-build/README.md

 # xtb-win-build
 Aims to provide precompiled binaries for xTB, xtb4stda and stda softwares developed by Grimme group.
 The softwares are natively compiled with Intel C/C++ and Intel Fortran v2021.4 compilers.
 You also need meson for xTB4sTDA and sTDA softwares.
 CMake is also required, it is provided by the Visual Studio or Visual Studio build tools.
+The built executables are found in the release section.

 ## Method to build xTB